 Research and development

-There are three types of ERP available for businesses to use: on-site systems, cloud-based systems, and hybrid systems.
+Businesses can choose from three types of ERP: on-site systems, cloud-based systems, and hybrid systems.
 Each type of ERP has its own advantages and disadvantages and is best suited to different use cases.
-At a glance, here’s what you need to know about each one:
+Explore what you need to know about each one:

 Today, many ERP systems are housed online in “the cloud” rather than directly within a business’ physical data center.
 The benefits of cloud-based ERPs are that they can centralize all of a business’ relevant data online and make it available to employees around the world.
 Systems are also routinely updated by service providers and are often equipped with artificial intelligence and advanced analytics capabilities, such as predictive modeling.